 “At Brunel it was important to me to establish a flexible working culture,” Turner says.
 “A positive working environment contributes to attracting and keeping valued staff, and flexibility regarding working hours and location enables greater productivity and contributes to employee wellbeing.”

-Brunel Pension Partnership’s company culture promotes mobile working and sensible working practices that allow staff to manage their own hours.
-Laptops and mobile phones enable staff to work from anywhere that suits them, with conference calls meaning that important meetings need not be missed due to location.
+Brunel’s company culture promotes mobile working and sensible working practices that allow staff to manage their own hours.
+Laptops and mobile phones enable staff to work from anywhere that suits them, with conference calls ensuring important meetings need not be missed due to location.

 “I hope this contributes to ensuring that staff who are parents, or who have other caring commitments such as elderly parents, are able to balance their home life requirements without their work life suffering, or vice versa.”

 Turner herself has brought up three children, one of which is in her final GSCE year, and has her 85-year-old mum living at home, as well as a Dachshund and a Giant Schnauzer.
-“At times I might need to take my mum to hospital appointments or attend my daughter’s dance classes, but if I take time out of the working day to do this I simply make it up when I can.”
+“Occasionally, I might need to take my mum to hospital appointments or attend my daughter’s dance classes, but if I take time out of the working day for this, I simply make it up when I can.”
 It’s a flexible viewpoint she’s instilled among her staff, which recognises their ability to make rational decisions about their working practices.

-Brunel’s upper levels include non-executive director Freddie Pierre-Pierre, who has over 25 years’ experience in the banking industry and who started her career off in law , Chief Compliance and Risk Officer Laura Chappell, who has more than 20 years’ experience in Risk and Compliance within asset management and is a keen horsewoman, and Chief Responsible Investment Officer Faith Ward, whose background is in environmental science, and is regularly nominated for industry awards for her role in initiatives to improve standards in responsible investment, corporate engagement and diversity.
+Brunel’s upper levels include Chief Compliance and Risk Officer Laura Chappell, who has more than 20 years’ experience in Risk and Compliance and is a keen horsewoman, and Chief Responsible Investment Officer Faith Ward, whose background is in environmental science.
+Faith is regularly nominated for industry awards for her role in initiatives to improve standards in responsible investment, corporate engagement and diversity.

 “I’ve surrounded myself with the best people, half of whom happen to be women,” Turner says.
 “We need role models who show us what we can achieve, and I’d say each of my top tier management and board members fulfil those criteria, regardless of gender.”